sunnidunni/IntelliCrawl/README.md

 ### Run the Flask Application to Show the Web Interface:

-In the `app.py` directory, start the Flask app:
+You can just run app.py, or in the `app.py` directory, start the Flask app:

 ```bash
 python app.py